-- (A) an assignment of the action to an appropriate scheduling category of a differentiated case management system established pursuant to Rule 16-302; - (B) one or more dates by which each party shall identify each person whom the party expects to call as an expert witness at trial, including all information specified in Rule 2-402 (g)(1); - (C) one or more dates by which each party shall file the notice required by Rule 2-504.3 (b) concerning computergenerated evidence; - (D) a date by which all discovery must be completed, after which no deposition or other discovery may be had, except by leave of court on a showing of good cause or by written consent of all parties; - (E) a date, not less than 35 days before the date for completion of discovery pursuant to subsection (b)(1)(D) of this Rule, after which no interrogatories, requests for admission, requests for production or inspection, or motions for physical or mental examination may be served;

-Committee note: The dates set forth pursuant to subsections (b)(1)(D) and (E) of this Rule are not intended to alter a party's obligation to supplement promptly discovery responses as required by Rule 2-401 (e).

-(E) (F) a date by which all dispositive motions must be filed, which shall be no earlier than 15 days after the date by which all discovery must be completed;

-Cross reference: See Rule 2-501 (a), which provides that after the date by which all dispositive motions are to be filed, a motion for summary judgment may be filed only with the permission of the court.

-$\frac{(F)}{(G)}$ a date by which any additional parties must be joined;

-$\frac{(G)}{(H)}$ a date by which amendments to the pleadings are allowed as of right; and

-$\frac{\text{(H)}(I)}{\text{(I)}}$ any other matter resolved at a scheduling conference held pursuant to Rule 2-504.1.
+(A) an assignment of the action to an appropriate scheduling category of a differentiated case management system established pursuant to Rule 16-302; (B) one or more dates by which each party shall identify each person whom the party expects to call as an expert witness at trial, including all information specified in Rule 2-402 (g) (1); (C) one or more dates by which each party shall file the notice required by Rule 2-504.3 (b) concerning computergenerated evidence; (D) a date by which all discovery must be completed; (E) a date, not less than 35 days before the date for completion of discovery pursuant to subsection (b)(1)(D) of this Rule, after which no interrogatories, requests for admission, requests for production or inspection, or motions for physical or mental examination may be served; Committee note: The dates set forth pursuant to subsections (b)(1)(D) and (E) of this Rule are not intended to alter a party's obligation to supplement promptly discovery responses as required by Rule 2-401 (e).
+(E) (F) a date by which all dispositive motions must be filed, which shall be no earlier than 15 days after the date by which all discovery must be completed; Cross reference: See Rule 2-501 (a), which provides that after the date by which all dispositive motions are to be filed, a motion for summary judgment may be filed only with the permission of the court.
+(F) (G) a date by which any additional parties must be joined; (G) (H) a date by which amendments to the pleadings are allowed as of right; and (H) (I) any other matter resolved at a scheduling conference held pursuant to Rule 2-504.1.
+(2) Permitted A scheduling order also may contain:

-(2) Permitted

-A scheduling order also may contain:

-- (A) any limitations on discovery otherwise permitted under these rules, including reasonable limitations on the number of interrogatories, depositions, and other forms of discovery; - (B) the resolution of any disputes existing between the parties relating to discovery;

-- (C) a specific referral to or direction to pursue an available and appropriate form of alternative dispute resolution, including a requirement that individuals with authority to settle be present or readily available for consultation during the alternative dispute resolution proceeding, provided that the referral or direction conforms to the limitations of Rule 2-504.1 (e); - (D) an order designating or providing for the designation of a neutral expert to be called as the court's witness; - (E) in an action involving child custody or child access, an order appointing child's counsel in accordance with Rule 9-205.1; - (F) a further scheduling conference or pretrial conference date; - (G) provisions for discovery of electronically stored information; - (H) a process by which the parties may assert claims of privilege or of protection after production; - (I) procedures and requirements the court finds necessary when any proceedings in the action will be conducted by remote electronic participation pursuant to Title 2, Chapter 800 of these Rules; and - (J) any other matter pertinent to the management of the action.
+(A) any limitations on discovery otherwise permitted under these rules, including reasonable limitations on the number of interrogatories, depositions, requests for admissions, requests for production of documents, and other forms of discovery; (B) the resolution of any disputes existing between the parties relating to discovery; (C) a specific referral to or direction to pursue an available and appropriate form of alternative dispute resolution, including a requirement that individuals with authority to settle be present or readily available for RULE 2-504 consultation during the alternative dispute resolution proceeding, provided that the referral or direction conforms to the limitations of Rule 2-504.1 (e); (D) an order designating or providing for the designationof a neutral expert to be called as the court's witness; (E) in an action involving child custody or child access, an order appointing child's counsel in accordance with Rule 9 205.1; (F) a further scheduling conference or pretrial conference date; (G) provisions for discovery of electronically stored information; (H) a process by which the parties may assert claims of privilege or of protection after production; (I) procedures and requirements the court finds necessary when any proceedings in the action will be conducted by remote electronic participation pursuant to Title 2, Chapter 800 of these Rules; and (J) any other matter pertinent to the management of the action.